 I love my family and friends, but I also love my work.
-I don’t believe work and home is some kind of a zero-sum game and one should exclude the other.
+I don’t believe work and home represents some kind of a zero-sum game and one should exclude the other.

-For me work and home is part of the same continuum, but I don’t multitask.
+For me work and home are parts of the same continuum, but I don’t multitask.
 I work and rest in focused sprints.

 When I’m doing work (whether in the office, at home or on holiday) – I’m 100% in.
 When I’m with my family (say, playing with my daughter) – I’m 100% in.

 I love being the dumbest person in the proverbial room… because I get to learn.
 I love learning, but I don’t learn for learning’s sake.

 To get maximum satisfaction from lifelong learning, I need to apply what I’ve learned, which means on most occasions I tend to study work-related stuff, not general academic knowledge.
 You may be surprised by my outright dim-wittedness when it comes to celebrities and trivia.